lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ##### Data Capture

-When presenting an Order, the Presenter just send the data to the ViewController.
+When presenting an Order, the Presenter just sends the data to the ViewController.
 The OrderEntryViewModel's `init` converts any data which must be localized or converted to text.

-When the user has not entered one or more mandatory fields, the Presenter prepares the output text describing the issue and then sends it to the ViewController.
+If the user has missed entering one or more mandatory fields, the Presenter prepares the output text describing the issue and then sends it to the ViewController.

 ```swift
 extension OrderEntryPresenter: OrderEntrySaveUseCaseOutput {